hashkat/hashkat/docs/glossary.md

 ####ideology_weights
 **(type: n/a)** After declaring ideologies which define a characteristic for an agent, you must set the weights for each ideology in the region section.
 For more information on ideologies, click here: ideologies.
-Let’s say you have defined ideologies ‘Red’ and ‘Blue’.
+Let’s say you have defined ideologies *Red* and *Blue*.
 The correct syntax for setting the weighting of these ideologies is as follows:

 ```python
 regions: